 Stories from the Farm

 People often ask us about life with the animals, the planting and harvesting of the produce, and what's happening on the farm.
 So we decided to start a blog to share some of our thoughts along with some of the memorable adventures on Bray Grove Farm.
+Update: the blog has gone somewhat dormant because we've been writing our newsletter instead.
+Sign up for our newsletter to read recent stories about Bray Grove Farm.

 Farewell Dear Gene